ysun155/STAT108-PROJECT/README.md

 laws on abortion and women’s health in the USA: A systematic review.*
 BMJ Sexual & Reproductive Health.
 <https://srh.bmj.com/content/44/2/128.abstract>

+Centers for Disease Control and Prevention, National Center for Health Statistics (NCHS), National Vital Statistics System, “*aternal deaths and mortality rates: Each state, the District of Columbia, United States, 2018‐2020*

 Ellertson, C. (1997, August). *Mandatory parental involvement in minors’
 abortions: Effects of the laws in Minnesota, Missouri, and Indiana.*